cegea/heating_datalogger/README.md

 * Open door to fancy things.

 ## First prototype
-The object of this prototype is to test and workaround some capabilities.
+The objetive of this prototype is to test and workaround some capabilities.
 To keep things simple the proyect is now divided into two parts:
 1. No Internet things:
 	* Sensor.